berryvansomeren/ververser/README.md

 However, referencing through the Script class does work, because the Script class will retrieve the definition anew, for every "get".

-Finally, note that if you do not want to ever hot-reload a module at all, you can of course still use normal python imports.
+Finally, note that if you do not want to hot-reload a module at all, you can of course still use normal python imports.

 ### Preserving state